nofitnessforpurpose/TopSlotDataPack/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://www.kicad.org/" >KiCad </a> may prove suitable for viewing GERBER files.
 <br>

+## Use Case
+There are two scenarios envisaged for this design
+- Read only EEPROM Data Pack
+- Top Slot Hardware testing in conjunction with <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotSpy" >Top Slot Spy</a>

 ## Consderations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.
 The PCB is currently beta and has been tested, it remains your responsiblity to asses suitability!
 The assembly of PCB and case has not been tested.

 ## Please note:
 All information is For Indication only.